ritaCosta93/react-overview/README.md

 - **CorvettesList**: This component consumes data from the **Context API**, and filters it before rendering, using the ternary operator.
 This component is a **Data Consumer**.
 - **Products**: This component uses the **useReducer** hook and implements a reducer to manage a list of products.
 - **DoNotRerender**: This component uses the **useRef** hook on a text input to update a state without re-rendering the component.
+- **CustomHook**: This component fetches data from an API using the call in a **custom hook** called useSpaceships.
+This hook lives in the hooks folder.

 ## 🛠️ Tech Sta
 - [React](https://reactjs.org/)